NamorX68/airflow_template/README.md

 # airflow_template

-Creating a Python package with a local Airflow.
-The package is created with Poetry.
+Creating a Python Package Structure with a local Airflow